mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

 plan never outgrew its first guess, which is visible *structurally* rather than by reading the output.

-**`gateKind()` encodes what "checked" means for different work.** Code-shaped work gets a `verify` gate: does it actually run?
+**`gateKindForGroup()` encodes what "checked" means for different work.**
+Code-shaped work gets a `verify` gate: does it actually run?
 Research-shaped work gets a `critique` gate: what did you miss?
 Those are different questions and conflating them gives you reviewers that test prose and proofread code.
+The decision is made once per GROUP of sibling nodes (not per node) - see the note in Step 26 for why.

 ```javascript
 // src/dag/types.js